eltiare/carrierwave-vips/README.markdown

 Installation
 ---------------------

     gem install carrierwave-vips

-At this time CarrierWave is not automatically installed with carrierwave-vips.
-If you have not yet installed it, run:

-    gem install carrierwave

 You will also need ruby-vips.
 For instructions on how to install that see the repo: https://github.com/jcupitt/ruby-vips

 If you are using bundler, add this to your Gemfile:

-    gem 'ruby-vips'
-    gem 'carrierwave'
     gem 'carrierwave-vips'